 In this post, I am going to briefly explain the difference between the two types of meditation:

-And till such time that you are able to completely rise above your body, you are not going to experience any cosmic oneness.
+And until such time that you are able to completely rise above your body, you are not going to experience any cosmic oneness.

 This is the harsh truth.
-An intense practice of concentration stills the ten vital energies in your body helping you gain complete control in sitting still like a rock with ease.
+An intense practice of concentration stills the ten vital energies in your body helping you gain complete control of sitting still like a rock with ease.

 A restless mind is incapable of carrying out penetrating analysis with discerning wisdom.
-Once you master concentration, supranormal awareness and super-consciousness emerges naturally.
+Once you master concentration, supranormal awareness and super-consciousness emerge naturally.
 My goal is to share with you the methods, obstacles, ways to clear them, deviations, aberrations, and various stages of this practice.

 If you are truly serious about becoming a great meditator, I strongly recommend that you reread all posts under Mental Transformation so far.
 Do not rush; take your time.